vbotka/ansible-collection-freebsd/roles/iocage/README.md

 ## Workflow

-- Install the collection and dependencies
+- Install and setup the collection and dependencies

 - Create playbook